rttle/Watch-Faces-Reading-Time-CNN/README.md

 - **Vision_Preprocessing.ipynb:** Notebook that takes the dataset and prepares it for modeling.
 Prepares images and output variables as a tensor dataset.
 - **NoAugBaseModel.ipynb:** Notebook that contains the base trained model that does not apply augmentation to the dataset.
 Scaling used was standardization.
 - **AugBaseModel.ipynb:** Notebook that contains the base trained model that does apply augmentation to the dataset.
 Scaling used was standardization.
+- **Model_Histogram.ipynb:** Notebook that takes the best model and histogram the difference between true and predicted values to show how well the model is predicting the time.
 - **Model_Testing.ipynb:** Notebook that expands on the base models, resulting in stronger models.
 Takes the dataset, trains multiple models, compares the models through a metrics table.
 Different configurations were tested to find the best model, in particular what was tested was the scaling (standardization vs. normalization) and number of epochs.
 - **Vision_Dataloader.py:** Module created to wrap all preprocessing done to the dataset in the feasibility notebook.
 Arguments for dataloader function also gives ability to change: scaling, image size, and target output.